Super Bowl XXXI: Fourth quarter

-The score proved to be the last one of the contest, as the defenses of both teams took over for the rest of the game.
-The Patriots limited the Packers to three punts and a missed 47-yard field goal attempt by Jacke.
-Green Bay did even better, not allowing New England to advance past their own 32-yard line.
-Furthermore, White sacked Bledsoe on back to back plays on the Patriots' first drive after Howard's game-clinching touchdown return.
-White then recorded a third sack late in the 4th quarter.
-Bledsoe was also intercepted twice in the final period (one by Newsome and the other one by linebacker Brian Williams).
+Howard's touchdown proved to be the last score of the game, as the defenses of both teams took over for the rest of the game.
+After the teams exchanged punts twice, Bledsoe threw his third interception of the game to Newsome.
+Green Bay then advanced to the New England 30-yard line, only to have Jacke miss a 47-yard field goal attempt wide right.
+After another exchange of punts, Bledsoe was intercepted again, this time by linebacker Brian Williams, allowing the Packers to run out the clock for the win.

 After the game, Favre reflected on his long road to becoming a Super Bowl champion, which included the death of his friend Mark Harvy in a car accident during the season.
 "Through everything I really believed I'd be here today.
 Right here in this stairwell, talking about being world champions.
 My best friend's gone forever.
 Trouble never seems to be far away, and the future won't be all rosy, but they can't take this away from me.
 Thirty years from now, the kids will be getting ready for Super Bowl LXI, and NFL Films will drag out Steve Sabol — he'll be around 102 then — and he'll talk about how Brett Favre fought through such adversity.
 And there will be other players and coaches.
 But I know this: We etched our place in history today."